nus-cs2030/1718-s2/docs/lec2.md

 and the code still compiles!

 Not all programming languages that support classes support interface.
-Javascript and Python, for instance, does not support similar concepts.
+For example, Javascript and Python does not support similar concepts.

 ## Interface as Types

 In Java, an interface is a type.
-What this means is that:
+This means that:

 - We can declare a variable with an interface type, such as:
 ```Java